 [Skip to Content]

-I am a Curtin Senior Lecturer and ARC Future Fellow, who helped to commission the low-frequency SKA precursor radio telescope, the Murchison Widefield Array (MWA), located in outback Western Australia.
+I am an Associate Professor and ARC Future Fellow, who helped to commission the low-frequency SKA precursor radio telescope, the Murchison Widefield Array (MWA), located in outback Western Australia.
 After a long day testing new receivers, I took this photo of one of the telescope’s 128 “tiles”, a novel design which replaces the more familiar dish design of higher-frequency radio telescopes:

 MWA-tile-with-Breakaway-small